It may sound counterintuitive, but updos for short hair are some of the most stylish we've seen. Read on for some of the best to try in 2018.

 When it comes to short hair, you’ll need to rethink everything you knew about styling when you had a medium or long hair.
 Instead of depending on inches and gravity to do the work, you’ll be leaning on hair products and pins to hold your updo together.

 As a first step, toss your thick elastics in the trash and purchase a set of neutral or clear no-tangle elastics from your nearest beauty supply store.
 These thin bands will cover up less of your hair and minimize tugging, leading to a better bun.

-Your long hair might have stayed put in just about any updo, but your short hair needs help.
+Your long hair might have stayed put in just about any updo, but your short hair needs help to become a gorgeous, textured messy bun.
 That’s why it’s so crucial to stock your beauty arsenal with texturizing sprays and mattifying pastes.
 Products that give your hair grip and lift are key.
 As an added tip, working with lived-in hair will always be easier than trying to make the squeaky clean version hold.

 Short haircuts often come with layers and blunt ends that look beautiful when your hair is styled and worn down.
 For buns, however, you’ll find those extra pieces can be quite a nuisance.
 Purchase several packs of standard size and miniature bobby pins to help mask the appearance of flyaways.

 Even when you’ve prepped your hair with a texturizing product, you’ll likely see free pieces along the nape.
 Spritz them with hairspray, then use a comb or brush to push them back into place.

 It’s important to realize that a low bun for short hair will never achieve the deluxe top knot status you see all over social media.
 Don’t worry!
 There’s a reason you see so many models and influencers wearing a cropped style.
 Understated never goes out of style.